 Here at Clever, student safety is one of our top priorities.
-Enabling “X”, “N”, and “non-binary” as gender markers (in addition to “M” and “F’) in the Clever platform allows teachers to use accurate pronouns when addressing students in the classroom.
+Enabling “X” as a gender marker (in addition to “M” and “F’) in the Clever platform gives teachers the opportunity to ask for preferred pronouns when addressing students in the classroom.

 “A safe and inclusive environment starts at school,” said Tyler Bosmeny, Chief Executive Officer and Co-founder of Clever.
 “We’re helping to support schools with systems that treat all students with dignity and respect.”